Zootopia: Lawsuit

 On March 21, 2017, a copyright infringement lawsuit was filed against Disney by Esplanade Productions, a company owned by Gary L. Goldman, the co-screenwriter of Total Recall.
 The lawsuit claims that Goldman (in 2000 and 2009) pitched a concept to Disney for a live-action film titled Looney, which was about a socially awkward animator who creates a self-inspired TV cartoon called Zootopia.
 Disney twice rejected the pitch, but Goldman accused the company of copying the name, themes, settings, and character tropes.
 Filed with the lawsuit was a graphic of early concept artwork of characters that are claimed to appear similar to major characters from the film, including Nick Wilde, Judy Hopps, Flash, and Chief Bogo.
 A Disney spokesperson described the lawsuit as being "ridden with patently false allegations".
-After months of back-and-forth deliberation between the two parties, U.S. District Judge Michael W. Fitzgerald dismissed the infringement claims on November 8, 2017.
+After months of back-and-forth deliberation between the two parties, US District Judge Michael W. Fitzgerald dismissed the infringement claims on November 8, 2017.
 As stated in the final review, "Goldman's effort to make the plots of Looney and Zootopia seem similar were strained.
 All the purported similarities between the two works were themes, not plot points or sequences of events, that were too general to be protected by copyright law."
 Esplanade appealed to the Ninth Circuit, which affirmed the dismissal on April 24, 2019.